 This type of coaching also is action- and goal-oriented, and can take anywhere from a month on up.
 I’ve coached some people for as long as 2 years as they uncover and overcome the things that are holding them back from getting what they really want.

 Keep in mind that all types of coaching is:

 - Highly individualized and tailored specifically to your needs — there is no magic “one size fits all” formula

 - All about you and what you want, not what others want for you

-- Designed to help you clarify for figure out your goals, design strategies, create action plans and provide support
+- Designed to help you clarify for figure out your goals, design strategies, create action plans and get support

 - About making you more valuable to yourself and your company